 - Preventing child removal or fighting to have the child returned home if already removed;

 - If child removal is necessary in your case, fighting to have your children placed with family members as opposed to strangers or in foster care.

-If you have been accused of child neglect or abuse by the CPS throughout Texas, including the areas of Collin County, Dallas County, Tarrant County, Denton County, Lubbock County, El Paso County, Bexar County, Nueces County, Webb County, Bell County, Travis County, Williamson County, Fort Bend County, Galveston County, Harris County and Montgomery County, contact Stuckle & Ferguson today.
-Paul Stuckle is an aggressive family crime defense lawyer in Fort Worth who will make every effort to fight the allegations against you.
-Contact Stuckle & Ferguson today for a free consultation at (972) 423-4405 or send an online message about your false charges by the CPS.
+If you have been accused of child neglect or abuse by the CPS in Texas, including the areas of Collin County, Dallas County, Tarrant County, Denton County, and Wise County, contact Stuckle & Associates PLLC today.
+Paul Stuckle is an aggressive family crime defense lawyer in Dallas - Fort Worth who will make every effort to fight the allegations against you.